Have you ever wondered how investors and other interested parties assess the financial position of companies before they become shareholders?

 A balance sheet can allow you to make more informed decisions, which helps sustain and grow the business.

-A balance sheet can provide information regarding the assets and liabilities of a company, therefore estimating its profitability.
+It can provide information regarding the assets and liabilities of a company, therefore estimating its profitability.

 In an ideal condition, the Assets must outweigh the Liabilities and Stockholders’ Equity.
-The Balance sheet can provide your business with an accurate representation of its current economic standings, which can make it easier to secure business loans, as well as other capital.
-The balance sheet also helps obtain important ratios regarding liquidity, the profitability of a business, and its solvency.
+The sheet can provide your business with an accurate representation of its current economic standings, which can make it easier to secure business loans, as well as other capital.
+The sheet also helps obtain important ratios regarding liquidity, the profitability of a business, and its solvency.

 Your business can only benefit from a balance sheet as it paints a complete picture of the capital structure of a company, combined with other financial statements.
 An accurate analysis of the assets and liabilities of a company can help better management of resources as well as funds within a company.
 Frequent revisions of balance sheets help companies stay out of debt while they sustain and grow a healthy business.

-Balance Sheet is automatically generated while you enter your business transactions.
+The Balance Sheet is automatically generated while you enter your business transactions.
 To avail an accurate balance sheet for your business and more head, over to ProfitBooks and create your free account.

-ProfitBooks also offers a remote bookkeeping service to take the accounting off your plate.
-You can outsource the accounting process to the experts at ProfitBooks team.
+ProfitBooks also offers a remote bookkeeping service to take accounting off your plate.
+You can outsource the accounting process to the experts at the ProfitBooks team.

 Find out more about the Remote Bookkeeping Service.